-Our Babes in Book Land Program will now run on WEDNESDAY mornings.
+Our Babes in Book Land Program runs on Wednesday mornings from September to June.

 Enjoy stories and fun with your child.

 Please join Cathy for our reading and storytelling time for babies and children every Wednesday from 10:15 to 11:00am.
 For infants up to pre-kindergarteners, Cathy chooses books that help little ones become familiar with sounds, words, language and the value of books.
 It’s a time to introduce those wee people you love so much to the joys of the library.
 After we read, there’s lots of time for you to help your little one choose a special book (or two…or three …or more!) to take home.

 If you have any questions or want more information about Babes in Bookland, please call Cathy Lyons at 613-757-0166

 The Day the Crayons Quit by Drew Daywalt

 This is such a fun book for kids and grown-ups too.
 It seems that Duncan has not been treating his crayon colours equitably…he overuses some colours, under uses others and even strips one bare!
 So his crayons decide to write to him to tell him exactly what they think of his behaviour, and the fun begins.
 Check out a YouTube reading of this book and for sure you’ll want to get it out of the library! http://www.youtube.com/watch?v=VDBTwtEuY24

 Snoozers 7 Short Bedtime Stories for Lively Little Kids by Sandra Boynton

 Sandra does it again with great little story poems like “I’m Not Tired” and “The Big Yawn”, illustrated by her wonderful whimsical animals.
 There’s even local content for our neck of the woods, because she uncovers exactly why moose must have buttons on their pajamas.